Worship at First Parish

 Our services are about an hour in length and include music, hymns, readings, and a sermon.
 After the service, we invite you to join us in the Parish Hall for an informal social hour where you will enjoy some refreshments and conversation.

-Our service time is 10:30 am on Sunday
+Our service time is 10:00 am on Sunday, June 25 for the GA Streaming Service

-Religious education classes for preschoolers and older children are also held at 10:30.
+Religious education classes for preschoolers and older children are also held at 10:30 during the regular church year..
 Our supervised nursery is available during the service for children three and younger.

 Some Sundays our Children briefly join the Service in the Meeting House before going to the classrooms.